leob/ionic-quickstarter/README.md

 First, install ```nodejs```, ```npm```, ```gulp```, ```bower```, ```cordova```, ```ionic``` & ```sass``` (if not already done).

-***Note:*** instead of locally installing all of the above tools, an alternative may be to use the
+***Tip:*** instead of locally installing all of the above tools, an alternative may be to use the
 <a href="https://github.com/driftyco/ionic-box" target="_blank">Ionic Box</a>.
 This can be an attractive option,
 especially for Windows users.

-***Note:*** there have been many complaints from people who are unable to get node/sass functionality working properly due to errors while compiling/building node-sass/lib-sass.
-The main culprit seems to be nodejs versions higher than 0.12.x, for instance the new version 4 (these are the releases following the merger of the competing nodejs/io.js forks).
+***Warning:*** there have been many complaints from people who are unable to get 'SASS' working on their system due to so-called "gyp" errors while nodejs is trying to compile and build "libsass".
+The main culprit seems to be nodejs versions higher than v.0.12.x, for instance the new version 4 (version 4 was released recently following the merger of the competing nodejs/io.js forks).

-Therefore, if you run into problems getting SASS to work and you are running a nodejs version higher than 0,12 then you may want to consider downgrading to nodejs 0.12.x (tip: you can use a tool such as ```nvm```  to install and run multiple nodejs versions on your system, selecting the desired nodejs version for each task).
+Therefore, if you run into problems getting SASS (libsass) working and you are running a nodejs version higher than v.0.12.x then you may want to consider downgrading to nodejs v.0.12.x.
+I've seen reports that currently this is the only way to get SASS working.

+Quick tip: if you wish you can use a tool such as ```nvm``` to install and run multiple nodejs versions on your system, selecting the desired nodejs version for each task.
+So you can keep the cutting edge "v.4" around for whatever purpose, while for Ionic development you fall back to v.0.12.x.

 Assuming that you have all of the above installed successfully, open a terminal and "cd" into the directory where you want to install your app.